hashgraph/hedera-services/docs/privileged-transactions.md

 When a system account is the designated payer for a transaction, there are cases in which the network grants special **privileges** to the transaction.
-(There is one exception in which privileges may be granted based on a valid _non-payer_ signature; this occurs for  a `CryptoUpdate` targeting an account with number no greater than [`ledger.numReservedSystemAccounts=100`](../hedera-node/src/main/resources/bootstrap.properties#L37).
-But in general, it is crucial to understand the relevant system account must be the _payer_ of the transaction for any privileges to be granted; that is, it must be the `AccountID` designated in the transaction's `TransactionID`.)
+(It is crucial to understand that the relevant system account must be the _payer_ of the transaction for any privileges to be granted; that is, it must be the `AccountID` designated in the transaction's `TransactionID`.)